 The King is Sovereign of all the British Orders of Chivalry, each of which is directly associated with a chapel where its members have their stalls.
 Such chapels exist within several major churches including St Paul’s and Westminster Abbey in London and St Giles’ in Edinburgh.
 St George’s, Windsor is associated with two such chivalric orders.

 The Royal Family and the Order of the Garter

-The Queen was declared a Lady of the Garter on 11 November 1947, a few days before her wedding to Prince Philip, Duke of Edinburgh.
+The late Queen Elizabeth II was declared a Lady of the Garter on 11 November 1947, a few days before her wedding to Prince Philip, Duke of Edinburgh.
 She succeeded her father as Sovereign on 6 February 1952.

-The other Royal Knights and Ladies in the present reign have been:
+The other Royal Knights and Ladies in the reign of Queen Elizabeth II have been:

 HM Queen Mary, declared 3 June 1910, died 24 March 1953

 HRH The Duke of Windsor, nominated 10 June 1911, died 28 May 1972

 HRH The Prince Henry, Duke of Gloucester, 31 March 1921, died 10 June 1974

 HM Queen Elizabeth (The Queen Mother) 14 December 1936, died 30 March 2002